arcus-azure/arcus.eventgrid/docs/preview/02-Features/publishing-events.md

             "<my-authentication-secret-name>",
             options =>
             {
+                // The function to generate the dependency ID used when tracking the event publishing.
+                // This value corresponds with the operation parent ID on the receiver side, and is called the dependency ID on this side (sender). options.GenerateDependencyId = () => $"custom-dependency-id-{Guid.NewGuid()}";

+                // W3C event correlation
+                // ---------------------

+                // The name of the JSON property that represents the 'traceparent' that will be added to the event data of the published event (default: traceparent). options.TraceParentEventPropertyName = "customTraceParent";

+                // Hierarhical event correlation
+                // -----------------------------

                 // The name of the JSON property that represents the transaction ID that will be added to the event data of the published event (default: transactionId). options.TransactionIdEventDataPropertyName = "customTransactionId";

                 // The name of the JSON property that represents the operation parent ID that will be added to the event data of the published event (default: operationParentId). options.UpstreamServicePropertyName = "customOperationParentId";

-                // The function to generate the dependency ID used when tracking the event publishing.
-                // This value corresponds with the operation parent ID on the receiver side, and is called the dependency ID on this side (sender). options.GenerateDependencyId = () => $"custom-dependency-id-{Guid.NewGuid()}";

                 // Adds a telemetry context while tracking the Azure Event Grid dependency. options.AddTelemetryContext(new Dictionary<string, object>